FTBTeam/docs/docs/mods/suite/Quests/Player/Questbook/Navigating.md

 ## Completing a quest and claiming rewards
 Once you have completed all the tasks for a quest, you will get a notification in the top right of the screen and an `!` will appear on the quest book icon in your inventory screen.

-When you open the quest book the chapter the quest is in will also have an `!` along with the specific quest that was completed
+When you open the quest book, the chapter the quest is in will also have an `!` along with the specific quest that was completed

 SCREENSHOTs show the different places the `!` can be

 ### Claiming reward

-To claim a reward you can either click on the Claim all button in the top right of the screen.
+To claim a reward, you can either click on the Claim all button in the top right of the screen.

 ![Claiming a reward](../../../../_assets/images/quests/claim-all-rewards.webp)